TTG is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 After we started racking up some overage fees associated with one of our family member’s phone – I decided to do some digging on how we could get our AT&T phone bill lowered.
 Much like you, I hate paying more than I have to on bills that we don’t really need – like cable and cell phones.
 Many folks are getting along just fine without cable these days (one report cited that 1.8 million people dropped cable during the 2nd quarter of this year).

-I could see a day where we might drop cable and extensive cell phone plans.
-But since I can easily get out-voted in our household (I think a wife’s vote counts as 1.5 – 2 votes) I needed to find a way to lower some of our cell phone bills.
+I could see a day where we might drop cable and expensive cell phone plans.
+But since I can easily get out-voted in our household (I think a wife’s vote counts as 1.5 – 2 votes) I needed to find a way to lower our cell phone bills.

 A little background on our AT&T plan

 - Both my wife and I got our plans together in 2009.
 Shortly after, AT&T decided to do away with their “unlimited” plans – but they grandfathered those who were already on that plan – and let ’em stick with it.
 I kinda think this was a genius marketing ploy – cuz it causes you to feel like you are “stuck” in a plan AND that you are getting the best deal around.
 Trust me – there are better deals: a prepaid phone OR no phone at all.

 - My step-son does not have unlimited everything (save for texts – he once set a an unofficial AT&T store record for the most at that branch in a month.. ).
 And, he uses the web – a lot.

 - The AT&T Mobile Share plans are an alternative for us – but would require my wife and I to leave our grandfathered plans.
 This could save us about $10 a month – but then you don’t have that assurance of not incurring further overage fees.